vaishnavijagtapma2025/stock-market-analysis-python/report.md

 AI assistance was used across multiple stages of the project, including data collection, feature engineering, modelling, visualisation, debugging, and report drafting.
 All final implementation decisions, model-selection choices, and interpretive conclusions were independently verified by the team.

-## Data Pipeline and Ticker Handling

-ChatGPT and Gemini assisted in designing the initial workflow for collecting NSE stock data using `yfinance` and handling ticker-format inconsistencies.
+-**Data Pipeline and Ticker Handling:** ChatGPT and Gemini assisted in designing the initial workflow for collecting NSE stock data using `yfinance` and handling ticker-format inconsistencies.
 The team manually verified stock prices through Yahoo Finance, removed repeatedly failing tickers, and independently restricted the sample to firms with sufficient historical coverage.

-## Sector Mapping and Feature Engineering

-ChatGPT proposed an initial sector classification for firms in the sample.
+-**Sector Mapping and Feature Engineering:** ChatGPT proposed an initial sector classification for firms in the sample.
 The team manually reviewed and corrected all sector labels.
 Gemini generated early versions of RSI, momentum, moving-average, earnings-yield, and relative-PE calculations.
 These were manually tested and refined by the team after identifying missing-value and rolling-window issues.

-## Modelling and Evaluation

-Gemini suggested the initial train-test split structure and baseline prediction workflow.
-The team independently verified that no future information leaked into training and confirmed that target shifting was implemented correctly.

-Gemini also proposed initial Random Forest and XGBoost configurations.
+-**Modelling and Evaluation:**  Gemini suggested the initial train-test split structure and baseline prediction workflow.
+The team independently verified that no future information leaked into training and confirmed that target shifting was implemented correctly.Gemini also proposed initial Random Forest and XGBoost configurations.
 The team re-ran models under multiple hyperparameter settings and removed unstable specifications after empirical testing.

 ChatGPT explained why Ridge Regression requires feature scaling whereas tree-based models do not.
 The team independently tested Ridge with and without `StandardScaler` before selecting the final configuration.

-## Visualisation and Charts

-GitHub Copilot assisted with plotting snippets and dataframe transformations.
+-**Visualisation and Charts:**  GitHub Copilot assisted with plotting snippets and dataframe transformations.
 Gemini proposed layouts for residual plots and model-comparison figures, while ChatGPT suggested the correlation heatmaps and sector-comparison charts.

 All visualisations were manually reviewed, reformatted, and validated against notebook outputs to ensure numerical consistency.

-## Interpretation and Reporting

-ChatGPT suggested wording for interpreting prediction error, directional accuracy, and model-comparison outputs.
+-**Interpretation and Reporting:** ChatGPT suggested wording for interpreting prediction error, directional accuracy, and model-comparison outputs.
 Claude assisted in comparing model results and proposing explanations for underperforming models.
 The team independently re-ran the notebook in Google Colab and verified all reported MSE, R², and directional-accuracy outputs before finalising conclusions.

 Claude also assisted in rephrasing portions of the EDA discussion.
 All interpretations were checked manually against the underlying charts and datasets prior to inclusion in the report.